How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Stratified Space Structure of the ECT and PHT

-We now show that when two vectors $v$ and $w$ lie in the same stratum of $\Sigma(X)$, then the Euler curve or the persistence diagrams for $h_v$ can be used to determine the Euler curve or persistence diagrams for $h_w$.
+We now show that when two vectors $v$ and $w$ lie in the same connected component of $\Sigma(X)$, then the Euler curve or the persistence diagrams for $h_v$ can be used to determine the Euler curve or persistence diagrams for $h_w$.
 We thank an anonymous referee for suggesting the following improved statement and proof.

 \begin{prop} Let $K\subset \R^d$ be a finite simplicial complex with known vertex set $X$.
-If $v,w\in S^{d-1}$ lie in the same stratum of $\Sigma(X)$, then given the Euler curve for $v$ we can deduce the Euler curve for $w$.
-Similarly, given the $k$th persistence diagram associated to filtering by $h_v$ we can deduce the $k$th persistence diagram for filtering by $h_w$. \end{prop} \begin{proof}
+If $v,w\in S^{d-1}$ lie in the same connected component of $\Sigma(X)$, then given the Euler curve for $v$ we can deduce the Euler curve for $w$.
+Similarly, given the $k$th persistence diagram associated to filtering by $h_v$ we can deduce the $k$-th persistence diagram for filtering by $h_w$. \end{prop} \begin{proof}

 Consider the height function $h_v:K \to \R$ on our PL embedded simplicial complex $K\subset \R^d$.
 Recall that the vertex set of $K$ is $X$.
 Associated to the function $h_v$ is another (typically discontinuous) function $k_v: K \to \R$ defined by setting $k_v(x) = h_v(\hat{x})$ where $\hat{x}$ is the unique vertex whose lower star contains the simplex in whose interior $x$ belongs.
 Notice that this has the effect of increasing the value on the interior of a simplex to the maximum value obtained on any of its vertices.
 Consequently, for all $x\in K$ we have that $h_v(x)\leq k_v(x)$.
 This implies that for every $t\in \R$ we have the containment $k_v^{-1}(-\infty, t] \subseteq h_v^{-1}(-\infty, t]$.
 Notice that the sublevel set $k_v^{-1}(-\infty, t]=\bigcup_{\{x\in X:v\cdot x\leq t\}}\text{LwSt}(x,h_v)$.
 By virtue of Proposition~\ref{prop:lower-star}, we have that this inclusion of sublevel sets is a homotopy equivalence for every $t$, so $h_v$ and $k_v$ have identical persistence diagrams in all dimensions.